jczmut/ENUM/README.md

 # ENUM
-Numerical methods projects (3rd semester)
+This repository contains projects from Numerical methods (3rd semester, but originally from 4th semester of Computer Science)